-To calculate the size of the mask and frame, I traced a drawing around No-Face and then traced my own body inside it to see what the frame would have to fill out from my shoulders to give the costume the right shape.
+To calculate the size of the mask and frame, I traced a drawing around No-Face with a trace of my own body inside it to see what the frame would have to fill out from my shoulders to give the costume the right shape.

 2 weeks - between 22 March 2014 and 8 April 2014.

 Aluminum tubing from fishing nets - 0 NOK - Found in my attic.

 Knitting sticks - 25,60 NOK